TEALSK12/2nd-semester-introduction-to-computer-science/units/2_unit/05_lesson/lesson.md

 ## Instructor's Notes

+1. **Do Now**
+    * Students follow instructions to create lists and use the `len` function.
-1. **Lesson**
+2. **Lesson**
   * Ask students to recall what a list is, and how lists were used in Snap!
     * A **list** is a sequence of values.
 In a list, they can be any type.
-The values in a list are called elements or sometimes **items**.
+The values in a list are called elements or **items**.
-    * In Python, to create a list you must enclose items in square brackets
+    * In Python, to create a list you must enclose items in square brackets.
     * Emphasize that you can have lists of any type (int, float, string, etc).
 You can even have lists within lists (more on that later...)
-    * Lists in Snap!
+    * Remind students of lists in Snap!

     ![lists in snap](http://bjc.edc.org/bjc-r/img/3-lists/wordlists.png)
   * Ask students what `len` does when they used it in the Do Now.
-  * Ask students how they tried to print the first item from a list?
+  * Ask students how they tried to print the first item from a list.
 Was this what they were expecting?
     * **index**: a map from the position in the list to the element stored there.
     * 0-index: lists are 0 indexed.
 So the first element in the list is at the 0-index
     * Out-of-bounds: what happened when you tried to index into a list that was too long?
     * Snap Equivalent: ![snap indexing](http://bjc.edc.org/bjc-r/img/3-lists/gs5how_many.png)
-    * Break for students to practice creating lists.
-Ask them how they would get the last item in a list of unknown length.
+    * Ask students how they would access the last item in a list of unknown length.
 (Use the length function!)
         * Ask students to write on the board how they got the last element of a list.
 Ask another student to write how they would get the second to last element of the list and so on.
     * After accessing any list element you can change it.
 Take a moment to demonstrate this syntax before starting the lab.
 2. **Lab**